-From January 2025, the United Arab Emirates (UAE) has implemented a 15% minimum top-up tax on large multinational enterprises (MNEs) operating within its borders.
+From January 2025, UAE has implemented a 15% minimum top-up tax on large multinational enterprises (MNEs) operating within its borders.
 This initiative aligns with the Organisation for Economic Co-operation and Development’s (OECD) global minimum tax framework, aiming to ensure that substantial corporations contribute a fair share to the economies in which they operate.
 The introduction of this tax underscores the UAE’s commitment to enhancing its tax system and promoting fiscal transparency.

 For multinational firms, this development necessitates a comprehensive review of their tax strategies to ensure compliance with the new regulations.
 The 15% tax rate will apply to profits generated within the UAE, potentially impacting the financial performance of companies with significant operations in the region.
 It is imperative for businesses to assess their current tax positions and make necessary adjustments to align with the forthcoming changes.